Dayzee Leigh: 2010–13

 Dayzee was introduced when she had found Stephanie's expensive scarf which had flown off, but refused to give it back.
 Stephanie snapped at her, so Dayzee threatened to hurt her with a broken bottle.
 After calming down, Stephanie saw that the scarf was needed to nurture an infant child at the homeless skid row.
 Dayzee was temporarily looking after the baby because her mother was in rehab.
 Although bitter at first, she began telling Stephanie about the life on the other side of Los Angeles.
 Stephanie was deeply touched, and shared with Dayzee the news about her lung cancer.
 They become friends, and Dayzee encouraged Stephanie to have treatment.
 Stephanie, inspired to do something with her life by helping heal poverty, fought her cancer and recovered.
 She gave Dayzee the pool house on the Forrester property to live in.
 She met several local pillars and socialites of the community.
 With financial support from the Forresters, she began advocating for people still suffering on skid row.
 She became an apprentice at skid row's Union Rescue Mission and donated large amounts of money.
 Stephanie, also, became highly involved in Dayzee's humanitarian projects.

 Stephanie bought C.J.
 Garrison's (Mick Cain) Insomnia, a coffee shop, and gave it to Dayzee as a gesture of friendship.
 Dayzee had a huge opening of the revamped store and hired several homeless people from the streets to work for her.
 At the same time, she developed a romance with Thomas, Stephanie's grandson.
 His sister, Steffy did not like Dayzee because of where she came from.
 The relationship ended after his part in Stephanie's orchestration of breaking up Ridge and Brooke so he could be reunited with Thomas' mother Dr. Taylor Hayes (Hunter Tylo).
 Disgusted, she dumped Thomas.
-She then began romancing Marcus, the Forrester's adopted son.
+She then began romancing Marcus, Donna Logan and Justin Barbers son.
 Marcus had a child with Amber Moore (Adrienne Frantz) as a result of a one night stand.
 Amber tried to break up Dayzee and Marcus, but eventually gave up.
 Marcus proposed to Dayzee and they were married months later.

 Happy with Marcus, Dayzee focuses on her coffeehouse and hires an aspiring actress named Maya to work there and lets her rent out the apartment above the coffeehouse.
 Rick, who starts volunteering there, meets Maya and feels a strong connection with her.
 Dayzee, out of concern for Maya, as well as Rick's girlfriend Caroline Spencer try to keep the two apart but to no avail.
 Dayzee, meanwhile, starts to get annoyed with Caroline because of her constant complaining about Rick and Maya.
 She later moves to Africa with Marcus.